sailoog/openplotter-documentation/en/how_does_it_work.md

 # How does it work?

-OpenPlotter collects NMEA data from different sources:
+OpenPlotter collects NMEA-0183 data from different sources:

 * Sensors through GPIO port.
 * Serial devices through USB port.